OTNA logo The Old Torrance Neighborhood Association

 • Wilson Park Train Rides

-The Southern California Live Steamers offer free train rides the first Sunday of each month, from 11:00a.m. - 3:00p.m., except July when rides are held on July 4th.
+The Southern California Live Steamers offer free train rides the first Sunday of each month, from 11:00a.m. - 3:00p.m.
 They also offer free train rides the the third Saturday of each month, from 12:00 PM to 3:00 PM.

 The train is located at the east end of Wilson Park off Washington Avenue.